henryhamon/iris-tripleslash/README.md

 ![3slash logo](./assert/3slash.png)

-/// (Triple Slash)
+`///` (Triple Slash)
 Generate unit test cases from the documentation.

 ## Description

- /// TripleSlash allow us to generate tests from code examples found in method descriptions.
+ `///` allow us to generate tests from code examples found in method descriptions.

  Inspired in [elixir](https://elixir-lang.org/getting-started/mix-otp/docs-tests-and-with.html) style and in [this idea](https://ideas.intersystems.com/ideas/DP-I-175) from InterSystems Ideas!

 ## Usage

+### Assertions

-In order to show you how use TripleSlash to create your unit tests, let use a simple example.
+In order to show you how use `///` to create your unit tests, let use a simple example.

 Let's say you have the following class and method which you'd like to write a unit test: